Negatrin/Mutlimodal_tb_detection/README.md

    * Grad-CAM is used to generate heatmaps that show which regions of an image contributed most to the model’s decision.
 This is particularly important in medical applications where model interpretability is crucial for clinical decision-making.
    * The integration of Grad-CAM helps enhance model transparency, making the system more acceptable in real-world healthcare applications.

+3. **SHAP for Symptom-based Predictions**:

+   * SHAP has been integrated into the symptom dataset model to explain the contribution of different symptoms in the prediction of Tuberculosis.
+This provides a more interpretable framework for healthcare professionals and can guide them in identifying the most relevant symptoms for diagnosis.

+---

+## Final Improvement

+The **Final Improvement** phase combines feature vectors from the **Efficient ViT** and **Symptoms Score Dataset** and passes them through an **MLP** (Multi-Layer Perceptron) for the final classification score.
+This combination leverages both image and symptom data for improved prediction accuracy.

 ---